P-p-H-d/mlib/README.md

 ### M-DICT

-A [dictionary](https://en.wikipedia.org/wiki/Associative_array) (or associative array, map, symbol table) is an abstract data type composed of a collection of (key, value) pairs, such that each possible key appears at most once in the collection.
+A [dictionary](https://en.wikipedia.org/wiki/Associative_array) (or associative array, map, symbol table) is an abstract data type composed of a collection of (key, value) pairs, such that each possible key appears at most once in the collection, and is associated to only one value.
+It is possible to search for a key in the dictionnary and get back its value.

 Several dictionaries are proposed.
 The "best" to use depends on the data type and in particular: